2ndQuadrant/pglogical/README.md

 and not in real-time.
 Dynamic buffer is used for the value being replicated so that the subscribers actually receive future state of the sequence.
-This minimizes the chance of subscriber's notion of sequence's last_value falling behind but does not completely eliminate the posibility.
+This minimizes the chance of subscriber's notion of sequence's last_value falling behind but does not completely eliminate the possibility.

 It might be desirable to call `synchronize_sequence` to ensure all subscribers have up to date information about given sequence after "big events" in the database such as data loading or during the online upgrade.

-It's generaly recommended to use `bigserial` and `bigint` types for sequences on multi-node systems as smaller sequences might reach end of the sequence space fast.
+It's generally recommended to use `bigserial` and `bigint` types for sequences on multi-node systems as smaller sequences might reach end of the sequence space fast.